clojurists-together/clojuriststogether.org/content/news/2023/Long Term 2023 Project Reports May June Updates.md

 If you're used to sponsoring through some other means which isn't listed above, please get in touch.
 On to the projects that I've been working on!

 ### May 2023 Updates
-(Published 30 May 2023).
-The following projects had updates in May 2023.
+The following projects had updates in May 2023 (Published 30 May 2023).
 Note that only highlights are mentioned and not a full overview of all changes.
 See the project's changelogs for all changes.

 * Preparations for [babashka conf](https://github.com/babashka/conf) are in full swing and I'm preparing a talk with the title 'Growing an ecosystem'.
 * This month I've had the honor to visit the JUXT 10 year anniversary in London and met a lot of fellow Clojurians over there.